Manaslu Circuit Trek - 12 Days

 Add-ons & Options

-Add-ons & Options For Manalsu Trek and Hiking
+Options for Manalsu Trek and Hiking

 Porter Services

 Lighten up your load and make the most of your trekking journey with our professionally hired porter service.
 It is designed in such a strategic way that two trekkers will have to share one porter, allowing you to take only what is necessary for the day while the rest will be taken care of by us in a professional manner.
 Your porter will carry a maximum of 25 kg of personal belongings and equipment.
-The cost of Hiring a personal porter is 20 dollars per person per trekking days.
+The cost of hiring a personal porter is 20 dollars per person per trekking day.
 The cost of the personal porter will be $240.

 Convenient Transportation Options